Are Herbal Supplements FDA Approved?

 https://theherbprof.com/ | More Articles Here

-Herbal supplements have been used for centuries to help people improve their health and well-being.
-With the rise of modern medicine, many people have turned to herbal supplements as a way to complement their medical treatments or as an alternative to prescription drugs.
-However, are herbal supplements FDA approved?
+Herbal supplements have been used for centuries to boost health and well-being.
+With modern medicine’s rise, many now use herbal supplements to complement treatments or as alternatives to prescription drugs.
+But, are herbal supplements FDA-approved?

 The FDA is responsible for regulating dietary supplements under the Dietary Supplement Health and Education Act (DSHEA) of 1994.
 Under this act, the FDA does not approve or review dietary supplements before they are marketed.
 Instead, it is up to the manufacturer to ensure that the supplement is safe and that any claims made on the label are truthful and not misleading.
 While the FDA does not approve supplements, it does have the authority to take action against any supplements that are found to be unsafe or mislabeled.